Diving rebreather: Cryogenic rebreather

 A cryogenic rebreather removes the carbon dioxide by freezing it out in a "snow box" by the low temperature produced as liquid oxygen evaporates to replace the oxygen used.

 A cryogenic rebreather prototype called the S-1000 was built by Sub-Marine Systems Corporation.
 It had a duration of 6 hours and a maximum dive depth of 200 m.
 Its ppO2 could be set to anything from 0.2 to 2 bar without electronics, by controlling the temperature of the liquid oxygen, thus controlling the equilibrium pressure of oxygen gas above the liquid.
 The diluent could be either nitrogen or helium depending on the depth of the dive.
 The partial pressure of oxygen was controlled by temperature, which was controlled by controlling the pressure at which liquid nitrogen was allowed to boil, which was controlled by an adjustable pressure relief valve.
 No control valves other than the nitrogen pressure relief valve were required.
 Low temperature was also used to freeze out up to 230 grams of carbon dioxide per hour from the loop, corresponding to an oxygen consumption of 2 litres per minute as carbon dioxide will freeze out of the gaseous state at -43.3 °C or below.
 If oxygen was consumed faster due to a high workload, a regular scrubber was needed.
 No electronics were needed as everything followed the setting of the nitrogen release pressure from the cooling unit, and the refrigeration by evaporation of liquid nitrogen maintained a steady temperature until the liquid nitrogen was exhausted.
 The loop gas flow was passed through a counterflow heat exchanger, which re-heated the gas returning to the diver by chilling the gas headed for the snow box (the cryogenic scrubber).
 The first prototype, the S-600G, was completed and shallow-water tested in October 1967.
 The S1000 was announced in 1969, but the systems were never marketed.

 Cryogenic rebreathers were widely used in Soviet oceanography in the period 1980 to 1990.

 Components and subsystems

-Mouthpiece
+User respiratory interface

 The diver breathes from the rebreather circuit through a bite-grip mouthpiece or an oro-nasal mask which may be part of a full-face mask or diving helmet.

-The mouthpiece is connected to the rest of the rebreather by breathing hoses.
+The mouthpiece is connected to the rest of the rebreather by flexible breathing hoses.
 The mouthpiece of a diving rebreather will usually include a shutoff valve, and may incorporate a dive/surface valve or a bailout valve or both.
 On loop-configured rebreathers, the mouthpiece is usually the place where the non-return valves for the loop are fitted.